dialogtekgeek/DSTC6-End-to-End-Conversation-Modeling/ChatbotBaseline/README.md

 This package includes training and evaluation scripts for neural conversation models based on LSTM-based encoder decoder.
+The system basically follows Vinyals' paper: https://arxiv.org/pdf/1506.05869.pdf

+One difference from the paper would be that back-propagation is done only up to the previous sentence from the current sentence, although the state information is taken over throughout the dialog.
+This reduces computation and memory consumption but may be not so good for training long context dependency.

 The scripts are written in python code, which were tested on python 2.7.6 and 3.4.3.
 Some bash scripts are also used to run the python scripts.